-- Upgrade our older schools so they meet current health codes, building safety codes and provide proper access for students with disabilities
+- Upgrade older schools so they meet current health codes, building safety codes and provide proper access for students with disabilities

-- Provide the modern classrooms, labs and technology needed to support high-quality instruction in science, technology, engineering, arts and math
+- Provide the modern classrooms, labs and technology needed to support high-quality instruction in science, technology, engineering, arts, and math

 - Repair or replace deteriorating roofs, plumbing, sewer, and electrical systems where needed as well as remove hazardous materials like asbestos and lead pipes from older schools

 - Improve student safety and campus security systems, including security fencing, locks and cameras, emergency communication systems, smoke detectors, fire alarms and sprinklers

 - Provide the modern classrooms and facilities needed to support high-quality instruction in core subjects like reading and writing

 - Upgrade classrooms and computer systems to keep pace with technology